 First off, normal living type expenses are NOT qualified educational expenses.
 Room and Board, medical bills (even if they are charged by your university!) do not count.
 Nor is the cost of a car to get to school.
-Short version is, don’t be silly, you know that these things aren’t educational expenses.
+A short version is, don’t be silly, you know that these things aren’t educational expenses.
 Don’t be an ass about it.

 Tuition and mandatory fees ARE qualified educational expenses…very probably.
 (I mean probably talk to a real accountant, but I’m pretty sure).
-Of course this is kind of the well, duh part.
+Of course, this is kind of the well, duh part.
 Tuition pays for the education it’s an educational expense, go figure.

 Student loans are NOT qualified educational expenses.